 Master of Arts in Emergent Digital Practices

 Following are the simple steps to apply for the Master of Arts in Emergent Digital Practices (EDP) at the University of Denver.
 If you have any questions about the EDP program or MA degree, contact EDP Graduate Director, Laleh Mehran.
 For questions about the application process, please contact the Office of Graduate Studies.
+There is also a PDF for 2016-2017 admission requirements here.

 MA Admission Requirements